Householder orthogonalization with a non-standard inner product: Numerical orthogonality

-In the following we discuss the numerical orthogonality of Householder reflections with the \(B\)-inner product.
-Instead of giving a complete rounding error analysis as in~\cite{RTSK2012,YNYF2016}, we only provide a simplified model that illustrates major sources of rounding errors.
+In the following we discuss the numerical orthogonality of Householder reflections with the \(B\)-inner product in finite precision arithmetic.
+We shall show that under mild assumptions the computed Householder reflections are orthogonal.